 Our published articles have appeared in research journals and professional public safety and policing publications.
-Our topic areas focus on community policing, juvenile delinquency, gang crime, violence, police operations, supervision, and leadership.
+Our topic areas focus on community policing, juvenile delinquency, gang crime, violence, police operations, supervision, management accountability and leadership.
 They are provided here as a professional resource.
 Read and join the discussion by clicking on the links to each article below.

 Additionally, our online posts, editorials, research analysis, and training insights are provided in our In the News & Research Section.
 Selected posts have been republished through our collaboration with LawOfficer.com.

 Abstract: This article was written by Thomas Lemmer as a companion to his training presentation created for the 2023 ILEETA Annual Conference.
 Now in its 20th year, each year this conference is a premier event for those who provide training to law enforcement personnel.